tmdgusya/llm-code-helper/README.md

 2. Add your instructions

-Write prompt instructions in `instruct.prompt`
+Write prompt instructions in `instruct.prompt`.
+This file always should be top of your project.

 3. Run the app like a champ 💥